rayjohnson/cobraman/README.md

 GoDoc has the full API documentation [here](https://godoc.org/github.com/rayjohnson/cobraman).
 Be sure to checkout the documentation for CobraManOptions as it provides many options to control the output.

+There is also an example directory with a simple dummy application that shows some of the features of this package.
+See the [README](example/README.md).

 ## Annotations

 This library uses the Annotations fields cobra.Cmd and pFlag to give some hints for the